MuthusaravananS/PINPOINT/README.md

 All models focus on small proteins (<250 AA) and are trained on curated MEROPS/UniProt/AlphaFold data.

-## Available Models on Hugging Face
+## Available Models weights on Hugging Face for inference

 | Model | Type | Base | Key Features | Link |
 |-------|------|------|--------------|------|